jiftechnify/eject-enum/README.md

 ## Limitations
 **eject-enum** have some limitations about code rewriting.
 They originate from limitations of the TS Compiler API/ts-morph.

-- Can't rewrite enums that have computed enum members (e.g. refering variables, members of other enums (even constant)).
+- Can't rewrite enums that have computed enum members.
+    - e.g. refering variables, members of other enums (even constant members)
 - Can't preserve trailing comments of enum members.